marcopxt/marcopxt.github.io/talks_teach/SimulationsUFV_2024/index.md

 ![Imputation](../../assets/images/Picture1.png){:width="45%" align="right"}

 Designing a breeding program is a complex task.
 It requires simultaneously considering multiple interdependent breeding objectives (costs, size, target traits, etc.).
-Towards this aim, simulations have been demonstrated as a powerful tool for auxiliary breeding decisions.
+Towards this aim, simulations have been demonstrated as a powerful tool for generating data-driven evidence for breeding decisions.
 One among several tools in simulations is the **AlphaSimR** package (Gaynor et al. 2021).
 The package uses stochastic simulations for the design and optimization of breeding programs.
 It offers a fast, simple, and inexpensive way to test alternative breeding programs.
-In addition, genomic selection is a tool that has been shown as a game changer in plant breeding.
-It has been used to optimize several steps of a breeding program, such as advancements, early selections, in-situ hybrid prediction, parent selection, cross-selection, and trait introgression, among others.
+In addition, genomic selection is a tool that has been shown as a game changer in animal and plant breeding.
+It has been used to optimize several steps of a breeding program, such as advancements, early selections, hybrid prediction, parent selection, cross-selection, and trait introgression, among others.
-Here, we gonna use both tools together (simulations and genomic selection) to guide discussions on how to optimize breeding programs.
+Here, we will use both tools together (simulations and genomic selection) to guide discussions on how to optimize breeding programs.

 # **Recommended literature**